 A: PRESTO is not currently available on the GRT.

-Q: I like the discount program when using the GO and TTC.
+Q: I like the discount program when using GO and TTC.
 Is there any way to have a discount when using YRT and TTC?

 A: Not at present, however YRT has implemented a discount program for customers taking YRT to GO Transit.